 Topic this Overlaps Most With: Ontological Argument (0.0214)

 Topic this Overlaps Least With: Game Theory (0.00011)

+One quick point about the list of highly cited articles.
 The method I used for generating the list of highly cited articles only individuated articles by title, journal and publication year.
 I thought that would be enough, but it turns out journals used to publish two part articles without individuating the parts.
 So we get results like this one; I don’t really know which of them is really cited the most.
 It’s possible that neither part on its own is cited enough to deserve a spot here, but merging the citations got it into the list.
 In future work I hope to look more closely at citation data, and then I’ll have to be more careful about cases like this one.